 The bill was presented to a joint session of the National Assembly last Thursday by President Muhammadu Buhari.

-Omo-Agege, who spoke Thursday while playing host to his former classmates at the Nigerian Law School, Class of 1986 (The Centennial Class) in Abuja, assured that the National Assembly was determined to pass the proposed 2022 budget before the year runs out.
+Omo-Agege, who spoke Thursday while playing host to the Nigerian Law School Class of 1986 (The Centennial Class) in Abuja, assured Nigerians that the National Assembly is determined to pass the 2022 budget before the year runs out.

-He stressed that early approval and signing of the appropriation bill into law would ensure planning, bring about enhanced productivity and efficiency in the management and application of the nation’s resources.
+He stressed that early approval and signing of the appropriation bill into law will ensure planning, bring about enhanced productivity and efficiency in the management and application of the nation’s resources.

-The ranking Senator explained that Nigerians are the ultimate beneficiaries of the return to the January to December budget cycle, stressing that this would guarantee full implementation of the economic, infrastructural, social investments and other developmental programmes contained in the budget.
+He explained that Nigerians are the ultimate beneficiaries of the return to the January to December budget cycle, stressing that this will guarantee full implementation of the economic, infrastructural, social investments and other developmental programmes contained in the budget.

-Commenting on a bill sponsored by his colleague, Senator Smart Adeyemi that seeks to increase the number of law school campuses in Nigeria, from six to 12, Omo-Agege emphasised the need to reach out to all stakeholders to determine its acceptability or otherwise.
+On the bill seeking to increase the number of law school campuses in Nigeria from six to 12, Omo-Agege emphasised the need to reach out to all stakeholders to determine its acceptability or otherwise.

-Speaking earlier, ‘Class Captain’ Oladipo Okpeseyi, said the visit was aimed at briefing the Senator on the activities of the Class, especially as it relates to her legacy project of building a moot court at the Nigerian Law School Headquarters, Bwari, Abuja as well as the forthcoming Annual General Meeting of the Class holding in Port Harcourt, the Rivers State capital.
+Speaking earlier, ‘Class Captain’ Oladipo Okpeseyi, said the visit was to brief the senator on the activities of the class, especially as it relates to her legacy project of building a moot court at the Nigerian Law School headquarters, Bwari, Abuja, as well as the forthcoming annual general meeting of the class holding in Port Harcourt, the Rivers State capital.